 Moderate level of rejection by those who do not know.
 Not only by them

 Marketing in general context is the junction of relationship marketing.
-It focuses on the quality of customer relations, direct marketing, and attraction marketing which happens to be the direct relationship between vendor and customer.
-Therefore, network marketing allows the direct relationship of the distributor (seller) with the client to maintain a quality of a relationship between them since this system only devotes itself to the permanence of a direct relationship in the long run.
-Network marketing is a distribution system or a form of marketing that’s moving legitimate goods and services with high market value, from the manufacturer to the consumer through a network of independent contractors.
+It focuses on the quality of affiliate marketing, customer relations, direct marketing, and attraction marketing which happens to be the direct relationship between vendor and customer.
+Therefore, nwm/network marketing allows the direct relationship of the distributor (seller) with the client to maintain a quality of a relationship between them since this system only devotes itself to the permanence of a direct relationship in the long run.
+NWM/Network marketing is a distribution system or a form of marketing that’s moving legitimate services and goods with high market value, from the manufacturer to the consumer through a network of independent contractors.
 It’s a way to organize and pay for resellers involved in sales.
-It has a compensation plan for direct sales in which resellers can receive earnings with the following common two ways.
-First, marketers may receive compensation for their personal resale of products and services to consumers.
+It has a compensation plan for sales in which resellers can receive earnings with the following common two ways.
+First, marketers may receive compensation for their personal sale of services/products and services to consumers.
 Second, marketers may be paid for their purchases or resales of people recruited and sponsored.
-Individuals may also be paid from the resale of the group or network that recruited and sponsored them previously.
-A network marketing distribution company means any person, firm, corporation, or other business entity that sells or distributes goods or services through independent marketers, reps, agents, contractors, distributors, and varied participants may recruit other participants.
+Individuals may also be paid from the resale of the group or network that signed/recruited/sponsored them previously.
+A network marketing distribution company means any person, firm, corporation, or other business entity that sells or distributes goods or services through independent marketers, reps, agents, contractors, distributors, and varied participants may sign/recruit/sponsor other participants.
 Commissions, bonuses, refunds, discounts, dividends, and other considerations of the program are or should be paid as a result of the sale of a service, product, recruitment, performance shares, or additional participants.

 How can you succeed?

 Short answer: Work diligently, work consistently, and don’t give up.